Interactive Keynote Address

 Authentic access to academic language is critical to the success of English language learners.
 Moving beyond tips, make-and-take strategies, and vocabulary games, educators who learn how to create meaningful academic language objectives at the word, sentence, and discourse levels create optimal learning environments wherein all of their students will access content concepts, and the language associated with that content.
 During this class, participants will understand the value of academic language objectives and they will engage in the how-to for creating academic language objectives, including the value of differentiated scaffolding supports.

-Teaching for biliteracy focuses on the strategic and thoughtful ‘bridging’ between the Spanish and English languages.
+When we Build Bridges to Bilteracy, we focus on the strategic and thoughtful ‘bridging’ between the Spanish and English languages.
 It is based on the premise that the native Spanish language deserves to be nurtured and fortified before language learners can effectively ‘bridge’ into English.
 Once they are ready, these learners engage in a metalinguistic contrastive analysis wherein they learn to appreciate the similarities and differences between their two languages.
-Teaching for biliteracy solidifies a Spanish foundation in order to more successfully build English language acquisition.
+Building Bridges to Biliteracy solidifies a Spanish foundation in order to more successfully build English language acquisition.
 As a result of this class, participants will learn how to engage in a bridge between Spanish and English, with a strategic focus on the metalinguistic contrastive analysis.
-Participants will be engaged in a highly interactive and dynamic series of learning scenarios wherein they will be taught, and then they will engage in, the essentials of teaching for biliteracy.

 In this compelling six-part program, participants will collaboratively explore current realities and data related to foreign language teaching, receive insight into current best practices and efficient program design and implementation, and understand current policy, with recommendations for elevating L2 status, accessibility and value in the classroom and for the workplace.
 Micro-session topics include: